otrv4/otrv4/otrv4.md

 Read and Forge Data Message
   Read and forge allows someone in possession of a chain key to decrypt OTR messages or modify them as forgeries.
-It takes three inputs: the chain key, the OTR message and a new plain text message (optional).
+It takes three inputs: the chain key, the OTRv4 message and a new plain text message (optional).
 If a new message is included, the original text is replaced with the new message and a new MAC tag is attached to the data message.